 Helm, a popular package manager for Kubernetes, is designed to solve these deployment issues and help us manage K8s apps.

 Helm provides a straightforward way to define, install, and upgrade apps on K8s clusters.
-It is based on reusable templates called Helm charts, which encapsulate all the necessary K8s manifests, configurations, and dependencies into one single package, making it a whole lot easier to consistently version-control, publish/share, and deploy apps.
+It is based on templates called Helm charts, which encapsulate all the necessary K8s manifests and dependencies into a single package, making it much easier to consistently version-control, publish, share, and deploy apps.

-Since most apps rely on configurations, Helm charts often rely on ConfigMaps and Secrets (for sensitive information) to pass values to the apps as environment variables, following the Twelve-Factor App methodology.
-However, handling secrets in Helm can be challenging due to security concerns and collaboration/access control reasons:
+Since most apps need configurations, Helm charts often rely on ConfigMaps and Secrets (for sensitive information) to pass values to the apps as environment variables, following the Twelve-Factor App methodology.
+However, handling secrets in Helm can be challenging due to security concerns and collaboration & access control reasons:

-• Security concerns: Secrets contain sensitive information such as passwords, API keys, and database credentials.
-Managing secrets securely is crucial to protect sensitive data from unauthorized access.
-Helm must ensure that secrets are properly encrypted, stored, and transmitted.
+• Security concerns: Managing secrets securely is crucial to protect sensitive information from unauthorized access.
+Helm must ensure that secrets are properly encrypted, stored, and used.

-• Collaboration/access control: Helm promotes collaboration among teams by sharing charts and configurations.
-However, if secrets are included in these shared charts, controlling access becomes challenging.
-Ensuring that only authorized individuals can access and modify secrets is crucial for maintaining security and compliance.
+• Collaboration & access control: Helm makes team collaboration easier because we can share charts and configurations.
+However, if secrets are included in these shared charts, controlling access becomes challenging, if possible at all.
+Ensuring only authorized individuals can access and modify secrets is crucial for security and compliance.

 In this blog, we aim to provide comprehensive solutions to solve these challenges once and for all.
 Here's what you can expect:

-• Hands-on Tutorials: We will guide you through practical tutorials that demonstrate the usage of specialized tools such as the helm-secrets plugin and the External Secrets Operator.
-These tutorials will equip you with the knowledge and skills to effectively manage secrets in Helm deployments.
+• Hands-on Tutorials: We will walk you through practical guides that demonstrate using tools such as the helm-secrets plugin and the External Secrets Operator.
+These tutorials equip you with the knowledge and skills to effectively manage secrets in Helm deployments.

-• Secrets Rotation: Secrets rotation is a necessary security practice.
-We will introduce a tool that simplifies the redeployment of apps when secrets rotation occurs.
+• Secrets Rotation: A mandatory security practice.
+We will introduce a tool that simplifies the redeployment of apps when secrets get rotated.

-• Tool Comparison and FAQs: To assist you in selecting the right tool for your specific needs, we will list the pros and cons and a flowchart to help you decide.
-Additionally, we will address some frequently asked questions to further clarify any doubts you may have.
+• Tools Comparison and FAQs: To assist you in selecting the right tool for your specific need, we will list the pros and cons and a flowchart to help you decide.
+Additionally, we will address some frequently asked questions to further clarify any doubts you might have.

-Without further ado, let's dive in and explore the solutions to revolutionize your secrets management within Helm charts.
+Without further ado, let's dive in and explore the solutions to revolutionize your Helm chart secrets management.

-As mentioned in the previous section, managing secrets for Helm charts can be challenging because Helm chart Secrets contain sensitive information, and it's difficult to control access between team members.
+As aforementioned: Managing secrets for Helm charts can be challenging because Helm chart Secrets contain sensitive information, and it's difficult to control access between team members.

-With that in mind, there are two (and maybe only two) approaches to managing secrets in Helm charts: either we store sensitive information in Helm charts encrypted, or we don't store them in the charts at all:
+With that in mind, from the perspective of whether to store sensitive information as part of the Helm charts, there are two (and maybe only two) types of approaches to managing secrets in Helm charts: either we store sensitive information in Helm charts encrypted, or we don't store them in the charts at all:

 • Encrypt the Secrets values in the values file of the Helm charts.
-This way, we ensure the chart is safe to share and check into version control without worrying about leaking sensitive information.
-We still need to figure out a control mechanism to share access (decrypt the values) among team members.
+This way, we ensure the chart is safe to be shared and checked into version control systems without worrying about leaking sensitive information.
+For this method, we need to figure out a mechanism for encryption/decryption and sharing access among team members.

 • Do not store the Secrets values in the Helm charts at all.
 This way, the sensitive information isn't in the Helm charts at all, so it's completely secure.
-Then we need to figure out a way to actually deploy Secrets into K8s clusters.
+Then, we need to figure out some methods to pass in those sensitive information, either to helm install commands, or as Secrets directly into K8s clusters.

-TL;DR: the helm-secrets plugin can work in both of the two above-mentioned methods:
+TL;DR: the helm-secrets plugin can work in both of the two above-mentioned approaches.

-• storing secrets elsewhere (like in a secrets manager) and injecting them into the Helm charts when Helm deployments happen.
+• Or, storing secrets elsewhere (like in a secret manager) and injecting them into the Helm charts when Helm deployments happen.

-To learn more about how to use major cloud providers' secrets manager services, read my blogs:
+To learn more about how to use major cloud providers' secret managers, read my blogs:

 OK, now the long version.